Introduction for Educators

 Building Democracy for All is based on our belief that civic learning will be impactful and lasting when teachers and students act together as pedagogical partners.
 We offer ways for teachers and students to explore the ideals of the United States as set forth in its founding documents, its governmental institutions, and its laws and policies to envision how a government and a society that follows democratic principles can function equitablty and fairly for everyone.
 At the same time, we provide resources and learning plans for examining the hard histories and untold stories of how decisions and structures have blocked those ideals from becoming reality for many people.
 Understanding the tensions between the ideal and the reality of American life includes exploring how oppressed groups and courageous individuals have fought for social justice and political change through ongoing struggles and protests with the goal of realizing the dream of democracy for all.

-Building Democracy for All is organized around seven major topics and 50 learning modules based on standards set forth in the Massachusetts 8th Grade History & Social Science Curriculum Framework.
+Building Democracy for All is organized around seven major topics and 50 learning modules based on civics, government, and history standards set forth in the Massachusetts 8th Grade History & Social Science Curriculum Framework.
+The Massachusetts standards received an "exemplary" rating from the Thomas B. Fordham Institute, one of only 5 states nationally to be so recognized (The State of the State Standards for Civics and U.S. History 2021).

 - Topic 1: The Philosophical Foundations of the United States Political System